-All rotations listed below are done at the NewYork-Presbyterian/Weill Cornell Medical Center, unless indicated by (*) NYHQ = The New York Hospital Medical Center of Queens.
+All Rotations are done at the NewYork-Presbyterian/Weill Cornell Medical Center unless indicated by (*) NYPQ = The NewYork-Presbyterian Queens.

-We are in compliance with the New York State regulations regarding Residents' work hours.
+We are in compliance with the New York State regulations regarding residents' work hours.
 Basic Cardiac Life Support (BCLS) and Advanced Cardiac Life Support (ACLS) certification and continuing education in accordance with requirements of The New York Heart Association, Inc. is required.
 Residents must complete these certification courses before starting residency.
 Courses are available at Cornell free of charge, and can be arranged through Patrisha Harripersaud, our Residency Coordinator.

-Third years will gain extensive experience in the operating room as the primary surgeon under supervision for many major cases in Gynecology and Urogynecology.
-For five weeks of the year, each third year manages the Ob/Gyn service at New York Hospital - Queens, where he or she will first-assist on all of the major Oncology staging cases.
-In addition, every third year will rotate for a month with our Reproductive Endocrinologists at the Center for Reproductive Medicine and Infertility.
+The third-year resident will gain extensive experience in the operating room as the primary surgeon under supervision for many major cases in Gynecology and Urogynecology.
+They spend eighteen weeks of the year on the gynecology services between our two major hospitals with busy surgical services.
+Each third-year resident manages the Ob/Gyn and Gyn Oncology services at (NYP-Q) NewYork-Presbyterian Queens where they are first-assist on all of the major Oncology staging cases.
+In addition, every third-year resident will rotate for a month with our Reproductive Endocrinologists at the Center for Reproductive Medicine and Infertility.